epfl-lara/stainless/core/src/sphinx/tutorial.rst

 Does it hold?
 If we try to add it, we obtain a counterexample.
-A correct strengthening, taking into account that the element may or may not already be on the list, is the following.
+A correct strengthening, taking into account that the element may or may not already be in the list, is the following.

 .. code-block:: scala